 Our Tenets

-These are not commandments.
-They are commitments, the practices we hold ourselves to as members of this church.
+These tenets are commitments, the practices we hold ourselves to as members of this church.
 We pursue them imperfectly but vigorously, and in balance with our other needs and abilities.
 Knowledge is power, and truth, and fuel for progress.
 We seek to unearth, create, share, and protect it wherever it may be found.
 Knowledge relies on functional and independent people in order to grow and act.
 We protect the people and conditions in which knowledge becomes enlightenment.
 Knowledge that is not acted upon is unfinished, powerless, and wasted.
 These tenets also address how we close the loop, ensuring knowledge becomes influence.

 -

-I. Knowledge is sacred.
+I. Knowledge Seeking

 -

 We accept claims in proportion to the evidence offered for them, and no further.
 Belief held in the absence of evidence or in defiance of it is not a virtue here; it is the refusal to do the work that knowledge requires.
 We choose the harder honesty: to say "I do not yet know," to follow the evidence wherever it leads, and to change our minds when it changes course.
+We also embrace the discomfort of not knowing, using it to fuel our ongoing search for truth.

 -

+We reject violence and coercion, in deed and in support.
+We know the reality of suffering wrought by violence and coercion, by experience and observation; to create this suffering with intent is completely forbidden.
 No truth is worth a wound.
-No idea is advanced by harm.
-We do not use force, threat, or intimidation, and we refuse to be silent when others do.
-We also refuse to fund, purchase from, work for, or lend our reputation to those who engage in violence.
-What we know to be cruel, we do not pay for.
-We seek consent in all things.
+No idea is justifiably advanced by harm.
+We do not use force, threat, or intimidation, and we are not silent when others do.
+We also refuse to fund, work with/for, or lend our reputation or counsel to those who engage in violence.
+We act upon others only with their freely given consent.

 -